How Federal Income Tax Is Calculated

 Key 2026 Tax Credits:

-- Earned Income Tax Credit (EITC): For low-to-moderate income workers.
-Maximum credit of $7,830 for a family with three children in 2026.
+- Earned Income Tax Credit (EITC): Maximum credit of $7,830 for families with three or more children in 2026

-- American Opportunity Tax Credit: Up to $2,500 per eligible student for the first four years of college.
+- American Opportunity Tax Credit: Up to $2,500 per student for the first four years of college

 Non-Refundable vs. Refundable Credits

-Non-refundable credits can reduce your tax to $0 but not below.
-Refundable credits (like the EITC child portion) can generate a refund even if you owe no tax.
-Partially refundable credits (like the Child Tax Credit) work both ways depending on income.
+Non-refundable credits can reduce your tax to zero but no further.
+Refundable credits — like the EITC — can push you into a refund even if you owe nothing.
+Partially refundable credits (the Child Tax Credit, for example) go both ways depending on income.
+Knowing which type you're claiming changes how you should think about them.

 Alternative Minimum Tax (AMT): A Parallel Tax System

-The Alternative Minimum Tax is a parallel tax calculation designed to ensure that high-income taxpayers cannot use excessive deductions to reduce their tax liability to near zero.
-If the AMT calculation produces a higher tax than your regular income tax, you pay the AMT amount instead.
+The Alternative Minimum Tax is a backup tax system designed to make sure high earners can't stack deductions so aggressively that their effective rate drops to near zero.
+If the AMT calculation produces a higher number than your regular income tax, you pay the AMT amount instead.

 - Very high earners with large itemized deductions